Brighton Corporation Tramways

 Brighton Corporation Tramways Tram No 51 Great War

 A rare photograph of a BCT conductress, with Tramcar No 51 on a service to Ditchling — photo undated, but certainly taken during the Great War.
-Taken by Stanley Mann of 27 Oak Place, Brighton.
+Photograph by Stanley Mann of 27 Oak Place, Brighton.
 Author's Collection.

 Brighton Corporation Tramways Great War conductress